onesimus-systems/dandelion/README.md

 Install
 -------

-1. Decide whether you want to use MySQL/Maria or SQLite
+1. Decide whether you want to use MySQL/Maria or SQLite for the database
 2. Create a MySQL/Maria database to house Dandelion if you are going that route
 3. Browse to install.php in the root of Dandelion
 4. Choose your database type, for MySQL/Maria type in database address, username, password, and table name